rustwasm/rustwasm.github.io/_posts/2019-03-26-gloo-onion-layers.md

 That's all the layers we have for the `setTimeout` and `setInterval` APIs.
 Different Web APIs will have different sets of layers, and this is fine.
-Not every Web API uses callbacks, so it doesn't make sense to always have a `callback` module in every Gloo crate.
+Not every Web API uses callbacks, so it doesn't make sense to always have a `callbacks` module in every Gloo crate.
 The important part is that we are actively identifying layers, making them public and reusable, and building higher-level layers on top of lower-level layers.